 Ideas I explored in these books influenced my more recent book Trust: Self-Interest and the Common Good,, which in turn provided a background for my latest, Turned Out Nice: How the British Isles Will Change as the World Heats Up.
 I previously wrote about a historical episode of British social change in Dope Girls: The Birth of the British Drug Underground.

-I live in Brighton, on the south coast of England, with my wife and son.
-I have a PhD from the University of Brighton and a degree in neurobiology from the University of Sussex.
+I live in Brighton, on the south coast of England, with my wife and - in vacations - son.
+I have a PhD from the University of Brighton and a B.Sc in neurobiology from the University of Sussex.